nais/doc/docs/auth/explanations/README.md

 ## Texas

-Texas is an abbreviation for *Token Exchange as a Service* that runs as local service together with your application.
+Texas is an abbreviation for *Token Exchange as a Service*.
-It handles the boring parts of OAuth 2.0 and JWTs - so that your application doesn't have to.
+It handles the boring parts of OAuth 2.0 and JWTs — so that your application doesn't have to.

-Texas offers HTTP endpoints for:
+Texas runs as a sidecar together with your application and offers HTTP endpoints for:

 - getting machine tokens
 - exchanging user tokens into on-behalf-of tokens
 - token validation with introspection

 ???+ warning "Texas is currently in opt-in public beta"

+    API stability is not guaranteed during the beta period, and we may introduce breaking changes as we gather feedback.

     To enable for your application, set the `texas.nais.io/enabled: "true"` annotation on your `Application`: